 Today, there are more than 650 elephants living in Gorongosa.
-Historically, the elephants had free range of the park.
-Now, with a much smaller population, they stay in the southern part of the park.
-As the herds grow, Gonçalves wonders which areas they will choose to live in and what will happen when they come in contact with people on a regular basis.
+They once had free range of the park.
+Now, this smaller population stays in the southern part only.
+As the herds grow, Gonçalves wonders which areas they will choose to live in.

 Elephants need room to roam.
-A matriarch might lead her herd 10 kilometers (6.2 miles) a day or more to search for food and water.
-She might choose to take them through a village while the villagers sleep.
-The elephants may choose to snack on the villagers’ crops as they pass through.
+A matriarch might lead her herd 10 kilometers (6.2 miles) a day.
+As they search for food and water, she might take them through a village to snack on crops while the villagers sleep!

-As fearful as the elephants are of people, the people have a healthy fear of the elephants, too.
+As fearful as the elephants are of people, people fear the elephants, too.
 And no one wants an unpredictable elephant destroying their crops!

-Gonçalves’ goal is for people and elephants to peacefully coexist.
-Avoiding conflicts between people and elephants is important to both species!
+Gonçalves’s goal is for people and elephants to peacefully coexist.
+Avoiding conflicts is important!
 So, a key part of her job is to keep track of where the elephants travel.
-That involves collaring and tracking all of their movements.
+She must collar and track their movements.

 Gonçalves searches for elephants by helicopter.

 The team fires a tranquilizer dart.
 This makes the elephant sleepy.
 Once it’s asleep, the team can land.
 “The events happen quickly,” Gonçalves says.
 “Everyone has a role.”

 Some members of the team take measurements and samples of the elephant.
 Others help fit the collar around the elephant’s neck.
 Then they wait for the elephant to wake up and get back on her feet.